CONTACT PAGE

 often as I can get sent.
 Your enclosed vita is virtuously short, but ka-mahn.
 The stance of gravitas isn’t in register.
 These people know you.

 Fine.
-I’m glad to sate your inquisitiveness about the last two
+I’m glad to put you at speed about the last two

 decades.
 I...well, I’m gonna spam the whole list with

-this, which I think ought to save a little air at the
+this, which will save some air at the

 champagne brunch for the staff after I’d received a